Follow @BCCWW and use #BCCWW on twitter

 It’s nice to have a place to go where everyone is welcoming and inclusive.
 We all say that we appreciate that opportunity to talk to people who know a bit of what it’s like for us, who can sympathize with our situation when we have a bad day, who are willing to listen to all of our concerns, and who cheer when we have good news to share.

-The people on the chat and indeed on Twitter and in touch with each other all the time, are a real mixture.
+The people on the chat and indeed on Twitter, are in touch with each other all the time, are a real mixture.
 Young and old.
 Younger than you would ever imagine, sadly.

 If you would like to get involved, talk to us at #bccww on Tuesdays at 9pm UK time.
 We’d love to hear from you.